karthigasri/javascript-katas/README.md

 4. Install the npm modules.
 5. Practice some Labs.
 6. Certain steps to do before pushing code to your barnch on github is, <br>
-   - git add .
+    git add .
-   - git commit -am "Message about app"
+    git commit -am "Message about app"
 7. Push code to your branch on github by using the command, <br>
     git push
-8. Make a pull request for someone to review your code by using the command, git pull
+8. Make a pull request for someone to review your code by using the command, <br>
+    git pull

 ## JQuery Labs
 <a href="public/jquery/lab1/README.md"> - Lab 1: Create a new tool.</a><br>